 Want a slicker way of finding Creative Commons pictures (pictures you are ALLOWED to use without copyright problems, simply by giving credit)?
 Compfight searches flickr pictures and locates those that can be used in other activities and projects.
 Enter text or tags, and Compfight does the rest, providing thumbnail images for you to choose from.
 After you search, be sure you have checked the box in the LEFT sidebar of the search results, specifying that you want Creative Commons images, NOT commercial ones.
 Click to search again, if necessary.
 Choose from the results that appear below the dotted line.
 Those above the line are images you must pay for.
 Click on the image you like and double-check the license information under item 1 to be sure it is available for non-commercial use with attribution and can be used for "derivative works."
 Click the image itself to copy and paste its url for credits.

 In the ClassroomUsers need to be able to use good search terms to find the best pictures possible as well as knowing how to save images on their computer.
 Use in the classroom any time that an image is needed for projects, even if it is not put on a website for others to see.
 Be sure students are aware that any time another person's image is used, they must give full credit for it, even if that owner cannot see it.
 Student groups can use Compfight to collectively find the best image to use for a project.
-Have students create a multimedia presentation using Voicethread reviewed here.
-Voicethread allows users to narrate their collection of pictures.
-For example, students studying renewable energy can use Compfight to find images of various renewable energy sources, then explain them on Voicethread.
-Teachers can collect Creative Commoncs images for use on their interactive whiteboard for sorting activities (monocots and dicots, producers and consumers, etc).
+Have students create a multimedia presentation using ThinkLink, reviewed here.
+For example, students studying renewable energy can use Compfight to find images of various renewable energy sources, then explain them on ThingLink.
+Teachers can collect Creative Commons images for use on their interactive whiteboard for sorting activities (monocots and dicots, producers and consumers, etc).